jake314159/tiny-ci/README.md

 + Add support for **bash** tests
 + Add support for **maven** tests
 + Add email alerts
-+ Look at requesting from remote commit log without trying to pull?
 + Store histories of tests
 + Consider moving to a database rather than files (SQLite)
 + Store build histories (with compiled files accessable?)